What is Malvertising?

 Malvertising affects everyone.
 From the technology companies that enable ads to be bought in the ecosystem, the supply-side platforms that help publishers monetize the eyeballs on their sites, the publishers themselves, and ultimately, end-users – no party is unscathed from the disruption caused by malvertising.

-For publishers, malvertising damages a site’s reputation and brand as well as impacts ad revenue.
-When a forced redirect or click disrupts a customer’s visit to a publisher’s site, it taints the visitor’s perception of the publisher and discourages them from revisiting that site.
+For publishers, a malvertising attack damages a site's reputation and brand as well as impacts ad revenue.
+When a forced redirect or click disrupts a customer's visit to a publisher's site, and puts them at risk of a malware attack, it taints the visitor's perception of the publisher and discourages them from revisiting that site.

 In addition to causing customer complaints, malvertising impacts the publisher's revenue stream.
 Malvertising forces stakeholders to drop focus on revenue-generating initiatives to fight malicious ads and defend their site.
 During periods of a malvertising attack, publishers can lose between 60-80% of the time spent on-site from malicious redirects, resulting in an overall loss of traffic.

 This impacts their digital advertising KPIs as consumers are auto-redirected to an alternative URL/site, which does not count as a revenue-generating event for the publisher.
-The drop off in user attention, and eventual loss in loyal customers, directly impacts the bottom line.
+The drop off in user attention, and eventual loss in loyal customers, at the hands of harmful and unwanted advertising directly impacts the bottom line.
 Malvertising also incurs indirect costs, including litigation, mitigation, and fixing vulnerabilities after the web application deploys.

 Digital advertising is thriving, and the number of ads encountered on a daily basis will only continue to grow.
 No matter where you go on the web, digital advertisements will be there to greet you, and with them, the threat of malvertising.

-While the aforementioned reasons in itself are reason to care, malvertising also funds criminals who profit off of your advertisements and then reinvest their earnings in more cybercrime.
+While the aforementioned reasons in itself are reason to care, malvertising also funds cybercriminals who profit off of your advertisements and then reinvest their earnings in more cybercrime.

 User complaints have the potential to damage a publisher’s brand and trust.
 Furthermore, key distribution partners like social networks may take action against publishers which can lead to additional revenue loss.

-Finally, certain monetization partners like Google and others may flag publishers for malware, even though those same platforms delivered malware to the publisher in the first place.
-Not only is the visitor’s goal interrupted, but publishers could also lose a customer or follower as a result – potentially trickling into bad online reviews, publicized complaints, or business loss.
+Finally, certain monetization partners like Google and other legitimate online advertising network may flag publishers for malware, even though those same platforms delivered malware to the publisher in the first place.
+Not only is the visitor's goal interrupted, but publishers could also lose a customer or follower as a result - potentially trickling into bad online reviews, publicized complaints, or business loss.

 With the constant evolution of the digital landscape and growing sophistication of malvertising threats, it can be challenging to prevent, stop, or predict the sources of malicious advertising in the programmatic ad ecosystem.

-Result: This was easy for bad actors to get around because the offline environment was not representative of real users and is easy to circumvent.
+Result: This was easy for attackers to get around because the offline environment was not representative of real users and is easy to circumvent.

 This led to the next generation of malvertising prevention - URL blocklisting.
 Blocklisting is essentially the compilation of suspicious URLs that bad actors have been using and have been identified as malicious and blocked from reentry.

 Result: While a widely used solution to this day, blocklisting is only as effective as the list itself.
-Rather than identifying and preventing malicious ads in real-time, blocklisting involves using a sandbox, or an isolated virtual environment, to notice a bad actor and put them on the blocklist in order to block the next one that tries to get on the site.
+Rather than identifying and preventing malicious code in real-time, blocklisting involves using a sandbox, or an isolated virtual environment, to notice attackers and put them on the blocklist in order to block the next one that tries to get on the site.

-Rather than taking a reactive approach to malvertising prevention, clean.io’s malvertising solution analyzes the behavior of the ad to determine if it exhibits characteristics of malicious ads.
+Rather than taking a reactive approach to malvertising prevention, cleanAD's malvertising solution analyzes the behavior of the ad to determine if it exhibits characteristics of malicious ads.

 Result: This makes malvertising unprofitable for the bad actor.
 When that happens, not only will your visitors be protected when they visit the site, bad actors are discouraged from targeting your website.

-Whether your site or app is actively being attacked by malicious ads or you want to have a solution in place for preventative measures, clean.io’s exceptionally easy-to-implement cybersecurity platform is available to protect publisher digital advertising revenue and visitor user experiences.
+Whether your site or app is actively being attacked by malicious code from bad ads or you want to have a solution in place for preventative measures, cleanAD's exceptionally easy-to-implement cybersecurity platform is available to protect publisher digital advertising revenue and visitor user experiences.

-Using behavioral analysis, clean.io minimizes the impact and profitability of malicious ads and yields fewer false positives and false negatives, so you can make the most of your ad monetization.
+Using behavioral analysis, cleanAD minimizes the impact and profitability of malicious ads and yields fewer false positives and false negatives, so you can make the most of your ad monetization.